simonesilvestroni/m2m-website/_pages/contact.md

 ## Elsewhere

-The website for my web development and design work is at [simonesilvestroni.com](https://simonesilvestroni.com).
+My web development and design work is at [simonesilvestroni.com](https://simonesilvestroni.com).
 I'm also active on the following networks:

 <ul>
   {% for item in site.data.nav-social.menu -%}